bank-vaults/bank-vaults.dev/docs/mutating-webhook/monitoring.md

+---
-# Monitoring the Webhook with Grafana and Prometheus
+title: Monitoring the Webhook with Grafana and Prometheus
+shortTitle: Monitoring
+weight: 10
+---

 Install the webhook with monitoring and Prometheus Operator ServiceMonitor enabled: